 4. Become a Social Media Manager

-Much like a virtual assistant, a social media manager often works remotely and manages the social media profiles of clients.
+Much like a virtual assistant, a social media manager often works remotely and manages the social media profiles of their clients.

-If you’ve been wondering how to make money from home Australian and overseas companies are always looking for reliable staff who know how to rock social media.
+So if you’ve been wondering how to make money from home Australian and overseas companies are always looking for reliable staff who know how to rock social media.

-5. Take polls and battles with Toluna
+5. Take Polls and Battles With Toluna

 Toluna offers a fun way to earn some extra cash for Australians.
 You can take polls and battles with other members on their platform.